 - Fractures — of the collarbone, limbs or head

 In a birth injury case, several parties may share liability for the injury to your child.
 The doctor or team of doctors who delivered the child may be liable for failing to follow the standard of care during your delivery.
-The hospital, nurses and other care providers, such as interns, residents, techs and nursing aids, also may be named parties for their actions.
+The hospital, nurses and other care providers, such as interns, residents, technicians and nursing aids, also may be named parties for their actions.
 If the doctor is part of a private practice, the practice also may be named in the suit in certain situations.
 If a medication prescribed by your doctor and correctly taken by you led to a birth injury or birth defect, the manufacturer of the medication may be named in a products liability suit.
 Your attorney will determine which parties may be subject to liability based upon the facts and laws governing your situation.

 Proving a Birth Injury Case